paul-hammant/tbd/content/branch-for-release/index.md

 one or more commits that happened before it, but after the branch was cut.
 {{< /warning >}}

-### Late branch creation

-Some teams [release from a tag on the trunk](/release-from-trunk/) and do not create a branch at that time.
-That in itself is **an alternate practice to this one, "branch for release"**.

-Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag (if they are not going to just issue another release from the trunk).

-Brad Appleton points out that many do not realize that branches can be created **retroactively**.
-That is taken advantage of here in the case of bugs after "release from a tag", or even changes for point releases.

 ### Cherry-picks from the trunk to branch ONLY

 You should not fix bugs on the release branch in the expectation of cherry-picking them back to the trunk.